By Your Side (Jimmy Somerville song)

-"By Your Side" is a song from Scottish singer-songwriter Jimmy Somerville, released as the third and final single from his 1995 album, Dare to Love.
+"By Your Side" is a song from Scottish singer-songwriter Jimmy Somerville, released in September 1995 by London Records as the third and final single from his second solo album, Dare to Love (1995).
 The song was written and produced by Matt Rowe, Somerville and Richard Stannard.
+It peaked at number 41 on the UK Singles Chart.

 Background

 The song was released as the follow-up single to the two previous singles from the album; "Heartbeat" and "Hurt So Good".
 Both of the songs had entered the UK Top 25, whilst "By Your Side" peaked at #41.
 The song had debuted as its peak position before dropping to #75 the following week.
 The song lasted two weeks in the Top 100.

 In 1996, a live version of the song appeared on the promotional European album Coca-Cola Planet Live!, released via Austereo MCM.
 In 2009, Somerville released the studio album "Suddenly Last Summer" which featured Somerville performing interpretations of his favorite tracks, picked from his own iPod playlist.
 On the stripped-down acoustic covers album, a new version of "By Your Side" was included.